spxbhuhb/zakadabar-stack/core/doc/guides/plug-and-play/accounts/Introduction.md

 To use accounts in your application:

 1. add the gradle dependency,
-1. add the module to your server configuration, for details see [Modules](../backend/Modules.md),
+1. add the module to your server configuration, for details see [Modules](../../backend/Modules.md),
-1. configure settings, for more information, for details see [Settings](../backend/Settings.md).
+1. configure settings, for more information, for details see [Settings](../../backend/Settings.md).
+1. add the session manager to your application, see [Introduction: Browser](../../browser/Introduction.md)
-1. add the routing to your frontend, for details see [Routing](../browser/structure/Routing.md)
+1. add the routing to your frontend, for details see [Routing](../../browser/structure/Routing.md)
-1. add the navigation to your side to open the pages, see [SideBar](../browser/builtin/SideBar.md)
+1. add the navigation to your side to open the pages, see [SideBar](../../browser/builtin/SideBar.md)

 **gradle**